Reviewed By Joana Garrido DVM

-Avoid the development of more severe health issues like pancreatitis and obesity by sticking to the recommended serving.
+Remember to include these sardines in the daily calories of your dog’s whole diet and avoid developing more severe health issues like pancreatitis and obesity by sticking to the recommended serving.

 - Oily fish such as sardines are high in purines.
 Purines are crystalline compounds that can exacerbate pre-existing renal issues and gout in dogs.

 If your pooch suffers from any of these conditions, consult the vet before adding this natural calcium for dogs to his diet.

 - Dog owners worry about heavy metal accumulation in aquatic food.
 Fortunately, fresh sardines are small and have a short lifespan, which prevents them from collecting high levels of toxins in their bodies.

 2. Eggshells as a Natural Calcium for Dogs

 Can dogs eat eggshells as a calcium source?
 Yes, eggshells can be used as a supplementary source of calcium for dogs.